Ulexite

-Ulexite (NaCaB5O6(OH)6·5H2O, hydrated sodium calcium borate hydroxide), sometimes known as TV rock or Television stone, is a mineral occurring in silky white rounded crystalline masses or in parallel fibers.
-The natural fibers of ulexite conduct light along their long axes, by internal reflection.
-Ulexite was named for the German chemist Georg Ludwig Ulex (1811–1883) who first discovered it.
+Ulexite (/juːˈlɛksaɪt/), sometimes called TV rock or TV stone due to its unusual optical properties, is a hydrous borate hydroxide of sodium and calcium with the chemical formula NaCaB5O6(OH)6*5H2O.
+The mineral occurs as silky white rounded crystalline masses or in parallel fibers.
+Ulexite was named for the German chemist Georg Ludwig Ulex (1811–1883), who first discovered it.